By Jana O’Leary Sullivan

 Certainly, police officers are not the only ones causing controversy with social media posts, but given the nature of the job and the heightened scrutiny on law enforcement in general, the public and media pay attention to what police officers say on social media.
 In turn, a police officer’s offensive post can carry heavy consequences to the city employer and — ultimately — to the officer.

 You can’t foresee every possible social media-related problem.
-But cities and police departments can take steps to prevent such situations from occurring and address them if the
+But cities and police departments can take steps to prevent such situations from occurring and address them if they arise.

 Understand freedom of speech